 Another way you can instantly up your cash flow is to pass your transaction fees to your customers via a surcharge.
 If you use the Zeller Terminal, this is something you can opt to do with every transaction — giving you access to more funds that you can then invest into advertising, product improvements or lower prices.

 Something as simple as accepting new payment methods as they grow in popularity can open you up to a wealth of new customers.
 Plus, you won’t be reliant on a single source of funds throughout the month, minimising the risk of extended cashless periods.
 The Zeller Terminal allows you to accept payments via contactless devices and cards, chip and magstripe cards, and QR codes.
 Plus, you only pay a flat, low fee of just 1.4% per tapped, dipped or swiped transaction for every card type.

 A good way of managing your business’s cash flow is by first mastering your personal cash flow.
 This means understanding your monthly earnings, setting realistic goals, budgeting for adequate spending, setting up auto-payments around payday, having emergency funds in place for unforeseen expenses, and siphoning off your surplus into a savings account.

 Achieving a positive cash flow is an integral step on the way to business success.
 Choosing a comprehensive payments solution like Zeller can help get you there.

-Access to cash will come sooner thanks to seamless connectivity between your EFTPOS Terminal, Transaction Account and Mastercard.
+Access to cash will come sooner thanks to seamless connectivity between your EFTPOS Terminal, merchant account and business Mastercard.
 Plus, it all comes in the one box.
 Improving your cash flow couldn’t be more simple.